Call for Artists and Artisans:

-The Berkeley Art Works is the Martinsburg home for a select group of local artists, whose work is on display and for sale in the gallery during our business hours.
-Watch the Berkeley Arts Bulletin or this page for announcements of when we will be jurying for new members.
+The Berkeley Art Works at 116 N. Queen Street, is the Martinsburg home of the Berkeley Arts Council as well as a select group of local artists whose work is on display and for sale in the Artists at the Works Co-op.

 Judith Becker: Watercolor, Pastels, Colored Pencil